TobyLobster/multiply_test/README.md

 ![all results](results/6502_8x8=16_all.svg)

-Only one (mult72) is *just* worthy of an orange dot, but it's really only useful in the unlikely scenario that you can afford 16 bytes but not 17:
+Only one (mult72, being smallest) is *just* worthy of an orange dot, in the unlikely scenario that you can afford 16 bytes but not 17:

 ![repeated addition results](results/6502_8x8=16_repeated_addition.svg)

-So it's better generally to use binary multiplication instead (e.g. mult9 or mult11).
-Having said all that: for multiplying by small numbers (between 0 and 24), mult72 is more efficient than mult9.
+It's better generally to use binary multiplication instead (e.g. mult9 or mult11 are 17 bytes).
+However, for multiplying by small numbers (between 0 and 24), mult72 is more efficient than mult9.

 The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.